What is an allergic reaction?

-If your cat has been biting and scratching her skin, she may have developed an infection which requires a course of antibiotics, or topical medicated creams or shampoos.
+If your cat has been biting and scratching her skin, she may have developed an infection that requires a course of antibiotics, or topical medicated creams or shampoos.
 Your vet will be able to prescribe the right treatment based on your cat’s needs.

 Your vet may also prescribe your pet some antihistamines or steroids to help reduce inflammation and calm the itch.

 Cats, like humans, can be allergic to the things that they eat or one of the ingredients within something that they have eaten.
-The most common causes of food allergies in cats are beef, fish, eggs and wheat.
+The most common causes of food allergies in cats are beef, fish, eggs, and wheat.

 Symptoms of food allergy in cats

-Itching the face, neck, ears, head and abdomen
+Itching the face, neck, ears, head, and abdomen

 Swollen or infected ears